jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 The structure of the report is as follows:

-1. A brief introduction to Category Theory - Many ideas in Haskell have originated from category theory and arguably the reason why functional programming is so successful.
+1. A brief introduction to Category Theory - Many ideas in Haskell have origins in category theory and arguably the reason why functional programming is so successful.
 This section introduces the necessary knowledge for understanding the report.
 2. Explicit and Structure Recursion - Discussing the